Woman killed, pregnant daughter injured in Lawrence pedestrian crash

 LAWRENCE, MASS.
 (WHDH) - A 61-year-old woman was killed and her pregnant daughter was injured in a pedestrian crash in Lawrence on Wednesday, officials said.

-Officers responding to a reported motor vehicle accident at the intersection of Essex and Hampshire streets about 6:11 p.m. found two pedestrians who had been hit by a car, police said.
+Officers responding to a reported motor vehicle accident at the intersection of Essex and Hampshire streets just after 6 p.m. found two pedestrians who had been hit by a car, police said.

 Both victims were rushed to a hospital, where the 61-year-old woman, whose name has not been released, was pronounced dead.